Fair Work Ombudsman

 What happened

-Yeon Beauty Salon Pty Ltd, trading as ‘Yeon Art Hair’ in Eastwood, Sydney, and its sole director and manager, Mi Yeon Ha, underpaid a South Korean employee between 2015 and 2019.
+Yeon Beauty Salon Pty Ltd, trading as ‘Yeon Art Hair’ in Eastwood, Sydney, and its sole director and manager, the Respondent, underpaid a South Korean employee between 2015 and 2019.
 The employee worked as a hairdresser and was sponsored by the company on a subclass 457 visa.
-She was required to make unlawful cashback payments to Ms Ha to cover leave entitlements and visa related costs.
+She was required to make unlawful cashback payments to her partner to cover leave entitlements and visa related costs.
 Fair Work Inspectors investigated after the employee requested assistance.
 The investigation revealed underpayment of minimum wages, tool allowance, overtime pay, and penalty rates, along with false payslips and failure to keep records.

 What was decided

-The Federal Circuit and Family Court imposed a $100,000 penalty against Yeon Beauty Salon Pty Ltd and a $39,091.50 penalty against Mi Yeon Ha.
+The Federal Circuit and Family Court imposed a $100,000 penalty against Yeon Beauty Salon Pty Ltd and a $39,091.50 penalty against the Respondent.
 Both parties were ordered to pay the employee $103,036.25 (plus interest) and Yeon Beauty Salon Pty Ltd an additional $49,577.17 (plus interest) in compensation.
-The court found Ms Ha did not show remorse and imposed penalties to deter similar conduct.
 The Judge stated penalties should be high enough to discourage repetition of the breaches.

 What it means for employers